Biswanathdas1996/local-olama/OFFLINE_SETUP.md

 ## Step 1: Download Models (Requires Internet - One Time Only)

-When you have internet connection, download the embedding models to cache them locally:
+When you have internet connection, download the embedding models and PaddleOCR models to cache them locally:

+### A. Download Embedding Models

-### Option A: Download All Recommended Models
+#### Option A: Download All Recommended Models
 ```powershell
 python scripts/download_embedding_models.py
 ```